 The curriculum extends and broadens pupils' experiences in a range of subjects.
-Pupils enjoy learning about important people in history, such as Walter Tull, Alexander Bell and Katherine Johnson.
+Pupils enjoy learning about important people in history.
 Pupils are beginning to talk about big ideas in history, such as continuity and change.
 Likewise, in art, the curriculum is well organised.
 Pupils study artists ranging from Banksy and street art to American and Japanese art and sculpture.
 This broadens pupils' thinking.
 As a result, they are beginning to talk about art and artists with confidence.